 [Customer checkout in Square Appointments]

 You can also consider custom software development to build a tool to provide customers with service bundles, gift cards, gift certificates, subscriptions, discounts, and special offers.
 Consider the Simply Book tool that lets you create custom gift cards, name them, choose a service, and select the currency to pay with:

 [Creating gift cards and vouchers in Simply Book]

 To know how well your company is performing, you’ll surely need an analytics tool that provides you with data on:

-number of canceled appointments by service and service provider
+- number of booked, rescheduled, and canceled appointments by service and service provider

 If you send promo materials to users via email or SMS, you might also consider a report on the results of email and SMS campaigns.

 In most cases, web apps for appointment scheduling come with their own custom analytics tools and dashboards that are simpler to use than Google Analytics, which is quite difficult to set up.
 Below is an example of a report by Simply Book.

 When you allow customers to book online, there’s always a risk that they’ll schedule an appointment but not show up.
 According to Health Management Technology, the healthcare domain alone loses $150 billion a year to no-shows.
 This number may vary for different industries, but no-shows remain a large revenue drain.